k14s/design-docs/ytt/001-schemas/README.md

     - what is the gap between the need and what we get with diffing tools?
 - using extensions for ytt types.
   - https://github.com/k14s/ytt/issues/51
-- @schema/key allowed= <== does this justify the power it affords? will we regret it?
-  - string or list of strings, at first?
--

 # Sample Usage